 Hydrogen as a potential energy storage system.

 During the day time, a large part of the energy received from Sun remains untapped.
-This energy can be converted into electricity with the help of photoelectric cells, and then it can be used to produce hydrogen by electrolysis of water.
-The surplus hydrogen produced using this process can be stored as high density potential energy and can be transported to places where adequate sunlight is not available.
+This energy can be converted into electricity with the help of photoelectric cells, and then it can be used in electrolysis of water to produce hydrogen.
+The surplus hydrogen produced using this process can be stored as high density potential energy and can be transported to places where sunlight is not available adequately.

 Note: In hydrogen internal combustion engines which take air to burn hydrogen, small amounts of nitrogen oxides are also produced owing to the oxidation of nitrogen present in air.